mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 Once the 302 response is returned from the issuer portal, the `merchant_data` will need to be saved to the cardholder's current session.

 The merchant process URL will decode the response redirect, displaying the information for the cardholder's web browser and forwarding them to their issuer portal.
-Once there, they will be prompted to enter their secure PIN.
+Once there, they will be prompted to enter their authentication credentials.

 Next, the card issuer will forward a response to the `term_url` using two variables.